Sullofect/qso_cgm/README.md

-# QSO_CGM
+# qso_cgm

-QSO_CGM is developed to conduct analysis mainly for MUSE data.
+qso_cgm is developed to conduct analysis for MUSE and HST data.